slipstream/SlipStreamDocumentation/docs/tutorial/src/main/markdown/03-creating-account.md

 ## Registration

-You can register for a SlipStream™ account directly through the web interface.
+If enabled by the administrator, you can register for a SlipStream™ account directly through the web interface.
 On the login page, open the registration section, fill in the form, agree to the Terms of Service, and click the "register" button.

 The registration process will validate your email address by sending you a message with a confirmation link.
 Visit the link and then wait